CommodoreOS/atari-machine-edition-zone/README.md

 Install parts 2 and 3 if (1).
 You want to use Atari Machine Edition on THE400/Atari GameStation Pro and (2), if you want to use Atari 800/ST Games.

-(For Atari Gamestation Prpo Only) `DO NOT FORGET` to download and install on to the Atari Gamstatsion Pro micro sd card - `agsp-boot-files-for-on-the-sdcard-setup-4.exe` so it can boot PCUAE.
+(For Atari Gamestation Pro Only) `DO NOT FORGET` to download and install on to the Atari Gamstatsion Pro micro sd card - `agsp-boot-files-for-on-the-sdcard-setup-4.exe` so it can boot PCUAE.

 ## More info on PCUAE